12 Plants That Repel Lizards

 Aside from repelling lizards, chamomile has many other benefits as well.

-It is often used as a natural remedy for stress and anxiety, as it calms the body.
-Chamomile tea is also known for its ability to aid in digestion and promote healthy sleep.
+Chamomile tea is often used as a natural remedy for stress and anxiety, as it calms the body.
+It is also known for its ability to aid in digestion and promote healthy sleep.

-Chamomile is an excellent plant in your home or garden for its numerous benefits and ability to keep lizards away.
+Chamomile is an excellent plant for your home or garden because of its numerous benefits and ability to keep lizards away.

 Try incorporating chamomile into your home and see how it can improve your environment visually and functionally.